moderndatacompany/dataos.info/docs/quick_guides/index.md

 </div>

-## :interfaces-lens: Using Data Modeling Layer
+## :interfaces-lens: Designing and Creating Data Modeling Layer

-Learn how to examine and experiment with logical models, the Lens component of DataOS.
-Lens will help you to understand data relationships and conduct experiments to derive insights from the data.
+Learn how to define and create a data model, the Lens component of DataOS, turning your conceptual design into a functional logical data model.
+Lens empowers you to answer key questions and track essential metrics.

 <div class= "grid cards" markdown>